westyd1982/rpi-cm4-1u-rack/README.md

 # Front Panel USB 2.0

 Connect the front panel USB cables to the 2x5 header at J14 on the CM4 I/O board.
-Desolder or bend pin 10 out of the way so it does not interfere with the key plug in the front panel cable connector.
+Use a 1/16" drill to drill out the pin 10 hole in the connector so it will plug into the header.

 # PCIe